Jump to section

 Compassion creates emotional distance from the individual and the situation we’re facing.

-Speaking at the Stanford Graduate School of Business, Weiner told the moderator that the natural response most people have when they disagree with someone’s point of view is to “get angry” and “get defensive.”
-More, we often “blindly mirror their emotions or assume nefarious intention.”
+But it’s not always easy.
+Speaking at the Stanford Graduate School of Business, Weiner talked about biases.
+He says the natural response many people have when they disagree with someone is to get angry and defensive.
+Even worse, we often “blindly mirror their emotions or assume bad intentions.”
 Our biases kick in, even when we’re being empathetic.

-As a leader, both empathetic leadership and compassionate leadership have been shown to have dramatic effects on employee happiness, retention, and overall well-being.
-As a leader you will want to use each effectively.
+As a leader, both empathetic leadership and compassionate leadership are crucial.
+They have proven effects on employee happiness, retention, and overall well-being.
+As a leader, you’ll want to use each effectively.

-In the world of increasing uncertainty, the people on your teams are facing more ambiguity in the day to day work.
-They also feel the pressure of keeping up with change in their personal and professional lives.
+The world is constantly evolving.
+In the new workplace, people on your teams are facing more ambiguity in day-to-day tasks.
+They also feel the pressure to keep up with changes in their personal and professional lives.

 Empathy lets the leader model practices such as assuming good intentions and focusing on behaviors and actions.
 This can avoid unproductive friction and maintain a better team dynamic.
 It also creates more safety around taking risks.

-The good news is that both empathy and compassion can be trained and improved.
-Training and exposure that increase our awareness of others needs, values, and life experiences is common to both.
+The good news is that you can train and improve both empathy and compassion.
+Training and exposure are similar in both areas.
+They increase our awareness of others’ needs, values, and life experiences.

-For compassion, practices that help us connect more deeply to our own values can increase both our sympathetic concern and our intention to help.
-The motivation to act and the deepening of compassion comes from further developing our ability to effectively help others.
+For compassion, the change starts within.
+Practices that help us connect more to our own values can increase both our sympathetic concern and our intention to help.

-An empathetic leader is able to establish a connection with her teammates, encourage collaboration, and influence teammates to be more loyal to an organization.
-But on the flip side, her judgement may be clouded by her own biases and personal experiences — even her ethical judgement can become eroded.
+An empathetic leader can establish a connection with teammates and encourage collaboration.
+They can even influence staff to be more loyal to an organization.
+They can even influence staff to be more loyal to an organization.
+But on the flip side, their own biases might cloud their judgment.
+Even ethical judgment can become eroded.
 That’s where compassion comes in.

 In fact, research has shown that through coaching in compassion, leaders can “experience psychophysiological effects that restore the body’s natural healing and growth processes, thus enhancing their sustainability.”